VNAZZARENO/MMA707/README.md

 ## Introduction

-Delta hedging is a key strategy in options trading to reduce the risk from price changes in the underlying asset.
-This repository, **MMA707**, implements a delta-hedging approach using the Black-Scholes model, enhanced with volatility estimates from GARCH models and VIX proxies.
-The goal is to simulate how the hedging strategy performs with different rebalancing and rolling frequencies, while considering transaction costs and other real-world factors.
+Delta hedging is a strategy in options trading where we seek to reduce the risk from small price changes in the underlying asset.
+This repository, implements a call option delta-hedging approach using the Black-Scholes model, enhanced with volatility estimates from GARCH models and VIX implied volatility proxies.
+The goal is to simulate how the hedging strategy performs with parameters set, while considering transaction costs.

 ---